ibog1/minecraft-server/README.md

 ## Usage

-Docker Compose Configuration
+### Dockerfile

--The Minecraft server is started using docker-compose.yaml.
+The `Dockerfile` builds a custom Minecraft server image without using a prebuilt image.
--The service is exposed on port 8888 and runs internally on port 25565.
-Data persistence is handled via a mounted volume:

   ```bash
   yaml